 During her stay in the hospital, she thought about what she would do as a deaf person.

 Now that she could no longer teach catechism, her family would surely want her to come back to them.

-However, Sister Sasagawa desired to live serving God, because she had chosen to devote her life to God.
+However, Sr. Sasagawa desired to live serving God, because she had chosen to devote her life to God.